matt611/WordGenerator/README.md

 ## Tests

 Tests at this point are very rudimentary and have lots of opportunities for improvement.
-Unit test use the Jest framework.
+Unit tests use the Jest framework.
 Running the tests and generating a coverage report can be done with this command:

 ```
 npm run test